LITDataScience/Sahaay/README.md

 ##  License

 This repository is provided under a proprietary evaluation license.
 See `LICENSE` for terms.
-No commercial or production use is permitted without a separate written agreement with Sitaram Technologies Pvt.
+No commercial or production use is permitted without a separate written agreement with Sahaay Technologies Pvt.
 Ltd.

 ##  Legal